Vizio's 2022 TV line launches with refined 4K screens and a variety of price points | CNN Underscored

 New voice remote

-A new Voice Remote will also come with all V-, M- and P-Series models.
-This Voice Remote aims to make it easier to find content within SmartCast, and it should be less of a pain than using navigational buttons.
+A new voice remote will also come with all V-, M- and P-Series models.
+This voice remote aims to make it easier to find content within SmartCast, and it should be less of a pain than using navigational buttons.
 The remote itself will communicate to the TV over Bluetooth, and SmartCast can now handle voice input.
 Sony and Samsung have offered voice for a while, but we’re intrigued to see how Vizio’s offering performs.